 For AT&T mobile subscribers who experience weak or unreliable cell phone signal in their home or office, the AT&T MicroCell offered a great solution.
 By connecting to an existing broadband internet landline through providers such as Xfinity or CenturyLink (or its very own AT&T Fiber), the AT&T MicroCell was basically a mini-cell tower made to enhance cell coverage for talk and text.

 Unfortunately for AT&T’s MicroCell supporters, the device was discontinued at the end of 2018 in favor of WiFi Calling.
-However, this sudden end of AT&T’s MicroCell was not entirely surprising.
+However, this sudden end of life of the AT&T’s MicroCell was not entirely surprising.
 And here’s why.

 AT&T MicroCell Limitations

-Amazingly enough, the AT&T MicroCell was only designed to handle 3G data speeds.
+Did you ever fail to connect to the mobile network via the AT&T microcell?
+Amazingly enough, the AT&T MicroCell or AT&T Femtocell was only designed to handle 3G data speeds.

 For this reason alone, those with an existing AT&T MicroCell will only be able to use their devices up until AT&T discontinues its support of 3G—which is anticipated to happen by 2021.